THEO 706 Theological Foundations

 *The information contained in our Course Guides is provided as a sample.
 Specific course curriculum and requirements for each course are provided by individual instructors each semester.
 Students should not use Course Guides to find and complete assignments, class prerequisites, or order books.

 Theological education is often compartmentalized into independent courses in Old Testament, New Testament, Theology, Church History, Practical Ministry, and so forth with little correlation or integration.
 Consequently, the biblical-theological foundation at the heart of all ministry can be obscured.
-This course “connects the dots” so that students can move into their dissertation preparation with a correlated and integrated understanding of biblical theology as the foundation and framework for ministry.
+This course “connects the dots” so that the student can move into his or her dissertation preparation with a correlated and integrated understanding of biblical theology as the foundation and framework for ministry.

 Textbook readings and lecture presentations